-Cone-shaped mound that stands alone and has a core of ice.
+A pingo is a cone-shaped mound that stands alone and has a core of ice.
 It is formed when freezing water expands and is forced upwards.
 Pingos are generally found in areas of permafrost, where water cannot reach the surface and therefore pushes up the ground it freezes.
-Pingos may be up to 90m (330ft) high and 800m (2,600ft) across.
+Pingos may be up to 90 meters (330 feet) high and 800 meters (2,600feet) across.

 Related categories GEOGRAPHY